 Performance of a multifunctional PV/T hybrid solar window

-A building-integrated multifunctional PV/T collector have been developed and evaluated.
-The PV/T solar window is constructed of PV cells laminated on solar absorbers and is placed in a window behind the glazing.
-To reduce the costs of the solar electricity, reflectors have been introduced in the construction to focus radiation onto the solar cells.
-The tiltable reflectors render a possibility to control the amount of radiation transmitted into the building.
+A building-integrated multifunctional PV/T solar window has been developed and evaluated.
+It is constructed of PV cells laminated on solar absorbers placed in a window behind the glazing.
+To reduce the cost of the solar electricity, tiltable reflectors have been introduced in the construction to focus radiation onto the solar cells.
+The reflectors render the possibility of controlling the amount of radiation transmitted into the building.
 The insulated reflectors also reduce the thermal losses through the window.
 A model for simulation of the electric and hot water production was developed.
-The model can perform yearly energy simulations where different effects such as shading of the cells or effects of the glazing can be included or excluded.
-The simulation can be run with the reflectors in an active, up right, position or with the reflectors in a passive, horizontal, position.
-The simulation program was calibrated against measurements on a prototype solar window placed in Lund in the south of Sweden and against a solar window built into a single family house, Solgården, in Älvkarleö in the middle of Sweden.
-The results from the simulation shows that the solar window produces about 56% more electric energy per unit cell area compared to a vertical flat PV module.
+The model can perform yearly energy simulations where different features such as shading of the cells or effects of the glazing can be included or excluded.
+The simulation can be run with the reflectors in an active, up right, position or in a passive, horizontal, position.
+The simulation program was calibrated against measurements on a prototype solar window placed in Lund in the south of Sweden and against a solar window built into a single family house, Solgården, in Älvkarleö in the central part of Sweden.
+The results from the simulation shows that the solar window annually produces about 35% more electric energy per unit cell area compared to a vertical flat PV module.

 - Building Technologies

 - Solar window

 - ISSN: 0038-092X